-COVID-19 Vaccination Information: Information and guidance for the COVID-19 vaccination requirements for the Spring of 2022 is as follows:
+COVID-19 Vaccination Information: Information and guidance for the COVID-19 vaccination requirements are as follows:

-- All SUNY students with any on-campus presence must be fully vaccinated against COVID-19 by the start of the Spring 2022 Semester, per SUNY's Vaccine Policy that was released in the Fall of 2021, after the Pfizer vaccine was FDA approved.
-This means that students must have received both doses of the Moderna vaccine or Pfizer vaccine within the past 5 months and one dose of the Johnson & Johnson vaccine within the past 2 months.
+- All SUNY students with any on-campus presence must be fully vaccinated against COVID-19 by the start of the Fall of 2022 Semester, per SUNY's Vaccine Policy that was released in the Fall of 2021, after the Pfizer vaccine was FDA approved.
+This means that students must have received both doses of the Moderna vaccine or Pfizer vaccine or one dose of the Johnson & Johnson vaccine.

 - Eligibility for the Booster is as follows: